Chemicals: Perfluoroalkyl and Polyfluoroalkyl (PFAS) Substances

 If you have tested for and found PFAS in your drinking water, use this online PFAS Assessment Tool to evaluate the health risk from PFAS in your drinking water and determine whether you need a safer water source.

-- Water from a source that has been tested for PFAS and does not contain PFAS above DHS' health advisories, and
+• Options include bottled water that has been purified or filtered and water from a source that has been tested for PFAS and does not contain PFAS above DHS' health advisories.

-View PFAS and Backyard Gardening, P-03111.
-It explains more about plant uptake of PFAS.
-It also has ways to reduce PFAS exposure if you garden in areas with known or suspected contamination.
+Our PFAS and Backyard Gardening guide, P-03111 has ways to reduce PFAS exposure in your garden in areas with known or suspected PFAS contamination.
+It also describes how plants can take up PFAS.

 PFAS do not easily enter the body through the skin.
 This means it’s usually okay to swim in surface water—which includes lakes, rivers, and ponds—even if it has PFAS.
-There are still important ways to avoid swallowing PFAS by accident:
+Despite this, there are still important ways to avoid swallowing PFAS by accident:

 Soil that has PFAS can come into your home from the outside.
 Dust also can have PFAS from common household products.
 Examples include stain-resistant carpeting or clothing that repels water.
 Vacuuming using a high efficiency particulate air (HEPA) filter reduces the amount of dirt and dust in your house.